 It is an offence to use a mobile phone or other hand held device whilst driving, even if you are supervising a learner driver.

 The offences of careless or dangerous driving or not being in proper control of a vehicle are also committed when drivers are distracted by other items such as laptops or tablets, or they handle something that detracts from their ability to control their vehicle.

-Under laws introduced in March 2017, anyone caught using a mobile phone while driving will now receive a £200 fine and six penalty points on their licence.
+Anyone caught using a mobile phone while driving will now receive a £300 fine and six penalty points on their licence.
 Offenders convicted at court can receive higher fines and disqualification from driving.

 If you have passed your driving test in the last two years and are caught using a mobile phone while driving, you will be disqualified from driving.
 In addition, you will have to pay for a new provisional licence, and will have to pass both parts of the driving test again before you are allowed to legally drive on the road alone.

 Also, the offer of educational courses as an alternative to prosecution has now been stopped.